imlzo/blog/src/posts/keyboard-for-rustaceans.md

 modifications:

 - Customize the board shape for top edge to sit close to the keys.
-- Feature more Ferris art
+- Feature more Ferris art.

 While I've never used [KiCad](https://www.kicad.org/) before, I was able to kickstart off Ben Vallack's excellent video on [editing Sweep's project